developmentseed/housing-passports-labeling/app/posts/s1-building-overview/1-0-building-overview/index.md

 **Skip labeling:**

-When the car or other objects covers almost the entire building or building part and it is difficult to recognize where the building starts or ends.
-Some example:
+When the car or other objects covers almost the entire building or building part and it is difficult to recognize where the building starts or ends. e.g 👇

 <div class="gallery">
     <figure >